ubantpy/notes/README.md

 ## Introduction

 This repository contains course notes for the different modules part of the BSc.
-CS degree from Univerity of London.
+CS degree from the Univerity of London.

 Most of the work is created by students who have contributed their collected course notes to this repository to share with the rest of